readyforchaos/BaneNOR-Technical-Case-Study-From-reactive-to-proactive-maintenance-Reduce-railway-delays/README.md

 ### Day 0 – The data day

 The data day was a day where we planned to look at the data (volume, variety, veracity, and velocity) within the data source to become as prepared as we could before the hackfest.
-The way the data came in was through a Postgres DB located On-Premise at BaneNOR’s facilities.
+The way the data came in was through a Postgres DB located On-Premise at Bane NOR’s facilities.
 Knowing that we would like to use the power of Machine Learning in the cloud through Azure Machine Learning Studio (AMLS), we knew that creating a direct connection to the DB could potentially be problematic.
 We decided to make extractions and aggregations of the data prior to the hackfest so that we had specific CSV-files to work with during the execution of the hackfest.

 After having looked at the data, we decided to follow the concept of RFM (Recency, Frequency, Monetary value) extracted from the TDSP framework and brainstormed a set of questions that we wanted to know the answers to.
 The set of questions we came up with was the following: